-Other studies show that couples getting back together after separation usually happens after 8-12 months of being apart.
-A study published in the book “Lost And Found Lovers” found that of the 1000 couples who got back together with an ex, around 70% were successfully keeping the new relationship alive.
+- A study found that of the couples who got back together with an ex, 70% successfully kept the relationship alive

 17 Signs Of Reconciliation After Separation

-“A couple I worked with is now 10 years strong after one of the partners had an affair and they filed for a separation,” says Tahini, who has seen multiple couples get back together when they notice positive signs during separation.
-“Of course, it was tough in the beginning for them, but watching them go from the brink of divorce to a strong relationship again was a heartwarming experience,” she adds.
+“A couple I worked with is now 10 years strong after one of the partners had an affair and they filed for a separation,” says Tahini, who has seen multiple couples reuniting after years apart, “Of course, it was tough in the beginning for them, but watching them go from the brink of divorce to a strong relationship again was a heartwarming experience.”

-Divorce is one of the hardest things anyone can ever go through, especially if they were once in a healthy relationship.
+Divorce is one of the hardest things anyone can ever go through, especially if they were once in a happy, healthy relationship.
 When couples opt for a separation before divorce, it definitely increases their chances of possibly turning things around.
-That’s because a period of reflection can make you more confused than ever or it can give you the answers you were looking for.
+That’s because a period of reflection can give you the answers you were looking for.

-It doesn’t have to be as rampant as in the days when you couldn’t live without each other.
-Just the occasional check-in or sharing any personal achievements can be enough to suggest that there may still be a reason to stay positive during separation.
-The importance of communication in a relationship can not be understated.
+It doesn’t have to be as frequent as in the days when you couldn’t live without each other.
+Just the occasional check-in or sharing of any personal achievements are signs your husband misses you during separation or your wife doesn’t want to lose you.
+The importance of communication in a relationship cannot be understated.

-“I noticed that when one partner achieved certain personal goals like a promotion, the only person s/he wanted to tell was the partner they’ve separated from.
-That often tells me that they just needed a break,” says Tahini, talking about her experience in divorce cases where couples often reconcile after a separation.
-If you’re looking for signs your separated husband wants you back, try to spot if he still wishes to speak to you.
+“I’ve noticed that often when a person achieves certain goals like a promotion, the only person s/he wants to share that news with is the partner they’ve separated from.
+That often tells me that they just needed a break,” says Tahini, talking about her experience of dealing with marital issues and legal separation.
+If you’re looking for signs your wife wants to reconcile or your husband is rethinking the decision to part ways, see if they still look for reasons to speak to you.

-2. Negation of external pressure is a positive sign during separation
+2. Negation of external pressure is one of the positive signs during separation

-“I’ve seen that in many cases, the in-laws of both partners have too much of an influence on the relationship.
-They may force the partners into reconciliation and once that fails, they start being hostile.
-In those situations, I’ve seen that many couples are very happy with each other and realize that the problems were with the expectations of the people around them, “ says Tahini.
+“I’ve seen that in many cases, parents of both partners have too much of an influence on the relationship.
+In those situations, I’ve seen that many couples are very happy with each other and realize that the marriage issues were due to the unmet expectations of people around them, “ says Tahini.